RI-SE/smirk/docs/System Requirements Specification.md

 # 3.1 Performance Requirements
 From Gauerhof et al. (2020).

-- SYS-PER-REQ1: When Ego is 50 metres from the crossing, the object detection component shallidentify pedestrians that are on or close to the crossing in their correct position.
+- SYS-PER-REQ1: When Ego is 50 metres from the a pedestrian, the object detection component shall identify pedestrians that are on or close to the road.
-- SYS-PER-REQ1.1:In a sequence of images from a video feed any object to be detectedshould notbe missed more then 1 in 5 frames.
+- SYS-PER-REQ1.1: In a sequence of images from a video feed any object to be detected shall not be missed more then 1 in 5 frames.
-- SYS-PER-REQ1.2:Position of pedestrians shall be determined within 50cm of actual position
+- SYS-PER-REQ1.2: Position of pedestrians shall be determined within 50 cm of actual position.

 # 3.2 Robustness Requirements
 From Gauerhof et al. (2020).

-- SYS-ROB-REQ1:The object detection component shall perform as required in all situations Egomay encounter within the defined ODD.
+- SYS-ROB-REQ1: The object detection component shall perform as required in all situations Ego may encounter within the defined ODD.
-- SYS-ROB-REQ2:The object detection component shall perform as required in the face of definedcomponent failures arising within the system
+- SYS-ROB-REQ2: The object detection component shall perform as required in the face of defined component failures arising within the system.

 # 3.3 System Safety Requirements [A] <a name="system_safety_reqts"></a>
 SYS-SAF-REQ1 - Ego shall stop if a pedestrian appears in front of the vehicle.